idxbroker/wordpress-plugin/readme.txt

 = 1.3.1 =
 * Fixed an issue with duplicate start and stop tags for dynamic wrappers when Equity is installed.
+* Fixed a bug where errors were being reported.
 * Fixed an issue where the omnibar would not load or update on servers with strict restrictions.

 = 1.3.0 =